play-with-docker/play-with-docker/README.md

 the daemon won't load it automatically.
 Run the following command for that purpose: `sudo modprobe xt_ipvs`

 If you are developing, there is a `Makefile` file with 2 targets that can set the whole environment for you (using docker-machine and virtual box).
-Just run once `make create`, which will create the docker-machine environment.
+Just run once `make prepare`, which will create & prepare the docker-machine environment.
 Additionally, every time you want to start you environment run `make start`.
 And to start the application on a container on the docker machine host, run: `eval $(docker-machine env pwd) && docker-compose up`